 How to turn off Wi-Fi Sense and Why

 Microsoft stores the passwords in its database.
 Security can be breached anytime.
-If it can happen to LastPass, it can happen to Microsoft or anyone else for that matter.
+If it can happen to LastPass, it can happen to Microsoft or anyone else.
 No one can guarantee 100% security.
 The type of encryption used to store passwords is not mentioned anywhere on the net.
-It is only mentioned that the passwords will be encrypted – although I am sure that it will be a very good encryption.
+It is only mentioned that the passwords will be encrypted – although I am sure it will be excellent encryption.

 This window will give you the option to: